thisisthor/lectures/sessions/01/README.md

 4. What is ARPA and APRANET?

-5. What did Joseph Licklider do?
+5. Who is and what did Joseph Licklider do?

 6. What is packet switching?
+How does it work?

 7. How many computers where connected in 1977?